OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ```

-- [Context.contentLanguage](../../reference/add-ins/shared/office.context.contentlanguage) specifies the locale (or language) of the data.
-Extending the last code sample, instead of checking the **displayLanguage** property, assign  `myLanguage` to the **contentLanguage** property, and use the rest of the same code to display a greeting based on the locale of the data:
+- [Context.contentLanguage][contentLanguage] specifies the locale (or language) of the data.
+Extending the last code sample, instead of checking the [displayLanguage] property, assign  `myLanguage` to the [contentLanguage] property, and use the rest of the same code to display a greeting based on the locale of the data:

 ```js
       var myLanguage = Office.context.contentLanguage;